October 2024

 4. Select Timeline 1 and set it to "Blend 1D"

-Select Timeline 1 in the state machine and set it to Blend 1D in the bottom right panel.
+in the bottom right panel.
 This will allow you to blend between the initial state and the animated state of Timeline 2.
-In the Timelines section, add both timelines and set one to 100, like shown in the screenshot above.
+In the Timelines

 5. Try out the animation